robinrendle/robinrendle.com/_projects/guide.markdown

 ---
 title: The Guide
-subtitle: Designing, building and documenting Gusto’s design system.
+subtitle: Gusto’s design system and component library.
 startDate: 10/2017
-role: Led the design, implementation and documentation of Gusto’s design system and front-end components.
+role: Led the design, implementation and documentation of the design system and front-end components.
-results: High quality front-end code and documentation for the components and assets.
+results: High quality front-end code and documentation for the components and assets such as illustrations and icons.
 endDate: 02/2018
 company: Gusto
 layout: projects-detail